 The best place to display a Venus Flytrap is in a window where it can receive direct sunlight.
+If you can’t put iti in a place with direct access to sunlight, then a growing light can help.
 The only exception to this rule is during the plants dormant period.

 It is interesting to note that although a Venus Flytrap can be fed, it is not necessary if the plant receives adequate water, soil, and light.

 Tap water is not good for a Venus Flytrap.
 The chemicals and compounds found in human drinking water are too harsh for consumption by the plant.

 The soil of a Venus Flytrap should be kept moist all the time, and the best practice is setting the plant on top of rocks in a trap filled with one-half inch of water.
 The plant’s roots will soak up the water and spread it to the rest of the plant.

 To prevent mineral buildup in the soil of a Venus Flytrap, regular repotting must happen to keep the plant healthy.
 The process of repotting should happen shortly before the end of the plant’s dormancy before it begins to regrow.